-Type of r Type of remuneration Outline Eined Short-term / Basic • Basic remuneration is paid for the execution of Fixed Cash remuneration responsibilities/duties
+Type of re Type of remuneration tline Fixed Basic remuneration Basic remuneration is paid for the execution of responsibilities/duties Defined by roles and the size of responsibilities of each Corporate Executive Officer Variable Short-term / Cash Annual bonus • Each fiscal year, monetary remuneration is paid based on company-wide performance evaluations (evaluations of the three axes for realizing the Group's Purpose) and individual appraisal (on the achievement of initiative targets under the medium and long-term management plan, leadership status, etc.).
+Long-term / Stock Performance share unit (PSU) () Stocks are issued based on growth in the Company's share price in a period of three years (TSR evaluation) In comparison to JPX-Nikkei 400 Index and peer group (domestic or foreign chemical companies with global operational presence)

-• Defined by roles and the size of responsibilities of each Corporate Executive Officer Annual bonus • Each fiscal year, monetary remuneration is paid based on company-wide performance evaluations (evaluations of the three axes for realizing the Company's Purpose) and individual appraisal (on the achievement of initiative targets under the medium and long-term management plan, leadership status, etc.).
-Variable Variable Long-term / Performance share unit (PSU) · () Stocks are issued based on growth in the Company's share price in a period of three years (TSR) In comparison to JPX-Nikkei 400 Index and peer group (domestic or foreign chemical/health care companies with global operational presence) Stock Shares with restriction of transfer (RS) • Shares with restriction of transfer worth the base value defined by title are issued every fiscal year and the restriction of transfer will be removed when an officer retires c.
+Shares with restriction o transfer (RS f Shares with restriction of transfer worth the base value defined by title are issued every fiscal year and the restriction of transfer will be removed when an officer retires -- --- -- c.
 Method of setting the levels / percentage of remuneration